Enormous iceberg heads towards island in South Atlantic | DW | 04.11.2020

 Scientists had expected A68a to shatter after breaking off from the Larsen C ice shelf on the east coast of the Antarctic Peninsula in summer 2017.

-According to the European Space Agency (ESA), the icy giant has lost at least two chunks during its estimated 1,600 kilometer journey, prior to which it was roughly twice the size of Luxemburg.
+According to the European Space Agency (ESA), the icy giant has lost at least two chunks during long journey, prior to which it was roughly twice the size of Luxemburg.

 Although A68a would be the biggest to hit the island, it would not be the first in the region named the "iceberg graveyard”.
 In 2004 a smaller iceberg grounded a few kilometers from land.